THE FIVE PARAGRAPH ESSAY

 A five paragraph essay is organized with an introduction, 3 main points, and a summary:

-Paragraph 1.—Introduction of your subject and the 3 points you will make.
+Paragraph 1.—THE INTRO–Introduce your subject and the 3 main points you will make.

 Paragraph 2.—first point